 Roger brought that sound to McCadden Av. and AFTRS.
-Part of of the reason he related so well was that he was one of the few network personalities that were a veteran.
+Part of the reason he related so well was that he was one of the few network personalities that were a veteran.

-"I served two years active duty 1953-55 then 26 years doing my AFRTS show every Tuesday for five hours....my Wm Morris agents knew and told clients who wanted me to do their voice overs he is not available Tues 8a-1p doing his AFTRS shows many client who served in the military we will wait for him..."
+"I served two years active duty 1953-55 then 26 years doing my AFRTS show every Tuesday for five hours....my William Morris agents knew and told clients who wanted me to do their voice overs he is not available Tues 8a-1p doing his AFTRS shows many client who served in the military we will wait for him..."